Xyinkl/MeowWiki/EG01_Caring_for_your_cat.md

 Where to get your cat from
 If you decide to go ahead with getting a cat please consider one of the thousands of cats and kittens that we have in our care – we have branches and adoption centres nationwide.
 Find contact details for your nearest branch by phoning our Helpline 03000 12 12 12.
 Before taking a new cat home, please read Cats Protection’s Essential Guide: Welcome home which provides information and tips on successfully integrating your new feline companion into your household, to ensure you both enjoy a happy and lasting relationship.

-ESSENTIAL GUIDES
-1 	Caring for your cat 84001
-2 	Welcome home 84002
-3 	Moving house 84003
-4 	Feeding and obesity 84004
-5 	Keeping your cat safe 84005
-6 	Neutering – family planning for felines 84006
-7 	When to let go 84007
-8 	Microchipping 84008
-9 	Understanding your cat’s behaviour 84009
-10 	Managing your cat’s behaviour 84010
-11 Cats living together 84011
-12 Indoor and outdoor cats 84012
-13 Cats and the law 84013
-14 Cats and people 84014
-15 Caring for your kitten 84015
-16 Elderly cats 84016
-17 Feral cats 84017
-18 	Pregnant cats, birth and care of young kittens 84018

-VETERINARY GUIDES
-1 	Arthritis 83201
-2 	Feline Lower Urinary Tract Disease (FLUTD) 83202
-3 	Diabetes 83203
-4 	Itchy cats and skin disorders
-83204
-5 	Feline Parvovirus (FPV) 83205
-6 	Kidney or renal disease 83206
-7 	Cats with disabilities 83207
-8 	Hypertension 83208
-9 	Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV) 83209 10 	Feline Coronavirus (FCoV) and Feline Infectious Peritonitis (FIP) 83210
-11 	Heart murmurs and heart disease 83211
-12 Hyperthyroidism 83212
-13 Feline asthma 83213
-14 Teeth and oral health 83214
-15 Fleas and other parasites
-83215
-16 Cat flu 83216
-17 	Infectious disease and vaccination 83217
-18 	Digestive disorders – vomiting and diarrhoea 83218
-19 You and your vet 83219
-20 	Cats and pregnant women – Toxoplasmosis 83220

-For more information about Cats Protection or to make a donation, please visit www.cats.org.uk or phone our Helpline on 03000 12 12 12.
-Reg Charity 203644 (England and Wales) and SC037711 (Scotland) FEB-15  CODE: 84001